angular-express/angular-express/README.md

 AngularJS Express uses the concept of **boilerplates** to rapidly initialize entire application structures.

 We will talk in detail about boilerplates later.
-For now, lets just initialize the default boilerplate:
+For now, lets just initialize the [default boilerplate](https://github.com/ngx-boilerplates/default):

 ```bash
 $ ngx init
 ```

-You now have a complete AngularJS application installed in your directory and you can start coding immediately and never look back.
+You now have the [default boilerplate](https://github.com/ngx-boilerplates/default) installed in your directory and you can start coding immediately and never look back.

 However, AngularJS Express also offers you the ability to add individual components to your application using [`ngx install`](https://github.com/angular-express/ngx-cli):